 e.
 Land use market

-Land rent theory was also developed to explain land use as an outcome of a market where different urban activities are competing to secure a footprint at a location.
-The theory is strongly based on the market principle of spatial competition, where actors are bidding to secure and maintain their presence at a specific location.
+Land rent theory was also developed to explain land use as an outcome of a market where different urban activities compete to secure a footprint at a location.
+The theory is strongly based on the market principle of spatial competition, where actors bid to secure and maintain their presence at a specific location.
 The more desirable a location is, the higher its rent value and the intensity of activities.
 Transportation, through accessibility and distance decay, is a strong explanatory factor on land rent and its impacts on land use.
-Conventional representations of land rent leaning on the concentric paradigm are being challenged by structural modifications of contemporary cities that were identified by hybrid models.
+Conventional representations of land rent leaning on the concentric paradigm are challenged by structural modifications of contemporary cities identified by hybrid models.

 The applicability and dynamics of land use models are related to issues such as the history, size, and locational setting of a city.
 For instance, concentric cities are generally older and of smaller size, while polycentric cities are larger and relate to urban developments that have taken place more recently.
 This also includes the impacts of public transit systems that can vary according to the level of automobile dependence.

-- The impact of colonialism on cities in the southern hemisphere.
-During the colonial era, ranging from the 18th to the mid-20th centuries, several cities served as gateways and outposts of a trade network mainly centered around Europe.
-The central business district was either focusing on a market or the port with its surroundings occupied by transnational enclaves involving administration, residential areas, and warehouses.
-Although colonialism has not been a force shaping urban development for more than half a century, it still has an imprint on the structure of central cities in the developing world.
+- The impact of colonialism on cities in the Southern Hemisphere.
+During the colonial era, from the 18th to the mid-20th centuries, several cities served as gateways and outposts of a trade network mainly centered around Europe.
+The central business district was either focusing on a market or the port, with its surroundings occupied by transnational enclaves involving administration, residential areas, and warehouses.
+Although colonialism has not been a force shaping urban development since the 1950s, it still influences the structure of central cities in the developing world.

-- Dualism has been observed in cities in developing economies where processes such as economic development and motorization are creating an urban landscape that is common in advanced economies.
-However, simultaneously an informal landscape of shantytowns has emerged with high levels of rural-to-urban migration, representing a land use structure that conventional land use models do not effectively capture.
-Therefore, both a modern and informal city can be part of the same agglomeration.
+- Dualism has been observed in cities in developing economies where economic development and motorization create an urban landscape common in advanced economies.
+However, an informal landscape of shantytowns has emerged with high levels of rural-to-urban migration, representing a land use structure that conventional land use models do not effectively capture.
+Therefore, a modern and informal city can be part of the same agglomeration.

 - The effect of central planning on cities of formerly communist countries such as Russia and China.
 One important aspect was that urban migration was strictly controlled, collective forms of housing development privileged, and with a strong focus on urban transit.
 Specific activities such as industry and warehousing were developed in pre-designed areas.

-It remains to be seen to what extent globalization will favor a convergence of land use patterns across the world’s cities.
+To what extent globalization will favor a convergence of land use patterns across the world’s cities remains to be seen.
 Irrespective of the urban context, standard technologies such as the automobile, construction techniques and materials, information technologies, and managerial practices (e.g. urban planning or supply chain management) are likely to homogenize the land use structure of global cities.